kinguinltdhk/Kinguin-eCommerce-API/features/Dispatch.md

      https://gateway.kinguin.net/esa/api/v2/order/PHS84FJAG5U/keys
 ```

+### Backoff strategy

+In some cases order can be canceled or refunded.
-If for some reason a notification didn't have received to your application, then you should to make a request for [dispatch](../api/order/v2/README.md#dispatch) to update the status of your order.
+To handle such events you should register a [webhook](Webhooks.md#order-status-changed-webhook) for tracking changes of your order.

+Also, to get current order status you can use [Order Details](../api/order/v1/README.md#get-order) endpoint.